Privacy Policy

 The Monte app uses only essential cookies required for authentication and session management.
 We do not use advertising cookies or cross-site tracking within the app.

-Our marketing website (heymonte.com) may use analytics cookies (e.g., to understand how visitors find us).
+Our marketing website (montepals.com) may use analytics cookies (e.g., to understand how visitors find us).
 You can manage cookie preferences through your browser settings.
 We honor Do Not Track signals.

 12. State-Specific Disclosures